Mario Manningham: Pre-draft

-New York Giants
+New York Giants (first stint)

 2008 season

-Manningham was selected in the third round (95th overall) of the 2008 NFL Draft by the New York Giants.
+Manningham was selected in the third round (95th overall) of the 2008 NFL draft by the New York Giants.
 During rookie training camp, Manningham noted that he looked forward to playing with fellow former Michigan Wolverine Amani Toomer.
 Manningham signed a four-year deal worth up to $2.3 million.
-Manningham made his first reception on October 5, 2008 in a game against the Seattle Seahawks which the Giants won by a score of 44–6.
+Manningham made his first reception on October 5, 2008, in a game against the Seattle Seahawks which the Giants won by a score of 44–6.

 2009 season

 Manningham worked on his punt return abilities and competed for the punt returner spot in 2009.

 Manningham kicked off the 2009 season by catching three passes for 58 yards and a touchdown en route to the Giants' 23–17 win over the Washington Redskins.
 He followed this up by catching 10 passes for 150 yards and a juggling sliding catch for a touchdown in the Giants' 33–31 win over the Dallas Cowboys.

 Manningham became the starting wide receiver opposite Steve Smith after fellow receiver Domenik Hixon was injured in a Week 2 game against the Dallas Cowboys.